DmitriyMay/part-service-test/README.md

 - download the project from the repository
 - Add dependency "postgresql-42.2.8.jar" to "WEB-INF/lib"
 - Go to the root of the project and execute the “mvn package”
-- * .WAR archive should be placed in the "webapp" directory where tomcat is located
+- WAR archive should be placed in the "webapp" directory where tomcat is located
 - Run tomcat "startup.bat/sh"
 - Follow the link "http://localhost: 8080/".
 Or